 Double crochet into the ring again.

-This set of stitches is the first "shell" of the granny square. a shell consists of three double crochets together in the same space.
-Please note that the chain 3 takes the place of a double crochet.
+This set of stitches is the first "shell" of the granny square.
+A shell consists of three double crochets together in the same space.
+Please note that the chain of 3 takes the place of a double crochet.

 The first round will consist of four shells.
 You will need to chain 2 stitches between each shell in the first round.

 Chain 2 and make another shell by doing three double crochets into the ring (this is shell number 2).

 Chain 2 again, make another shell by doing three double crochets into the ring (this is shell number 3).

 Chain 2, yet again, and make the last shell for round one.

 You now have 4 shells and are ready to join them together.